The 7 Best Ice Melts to Keep Your Home Safe This Winter

 The best way to protect your concrete driveway is to find an ice melt that will maintain the brine into temperatures below the lowest temperature you’re expecting.
 If it never refreezes, you won’t have any issues!

 Driveway Heat is a calcium chloride-based ice melt that maintains the brine down to -25 degrees.
 (If you expect temperatures below that, we’ve got you covered later in this list!)
 Note: Ice melt is never recommended for concrete less than 12 months old.
 So that first year, you should plan on clearing ice with a shovel, plow or snow blower.

 - May not work on thickest of ice

 Best for Wood Surfaces

-Wood porches and steps can be damaged by ice melt in different ways.
+Ice melt can damage wood porches and steps in different ways.
 Treated or sealed wood is more water resistant, but it still isn’t impervious to the freeze/thaw cycle.
 In addition, wood porches are held together by metal fasteners, many of which can be damaged by the salty brine produced by ice melt.

 Wood porches feature one more complication: Wet wood is slippery!
 Calcium chloride melts draw in moisture.
 That’s normally not a problem on concrete, but they can make slick wood even more treacherous.